-This position is part of the Department of Public Safety and Transportation.
+- This position is part of the Department of Public Safety and Transportation.
 July 2016 Update: This position was in effect in this reporting period.

-July 2017 Update: Seattle University has a Transportation Supervisor who is the

-Employee Transportation Coordinator (ETC) for the organization.
+July 2017 Update: Seattle University has a Transportation Supervisor who is the Employee Transportation Coordinator (ETC) for the organization.
+July 2018 Update: No changes occurred during the reporting period.
 July 2019 Update: The University maintained its Transportation Supervisor role for the organization, which includes responsibilities as employee transportation coordinator.

-3. Conduct a survey of the faculty, staff and student population every two years that is based on the transportation survey form.
+July 2020 Update: The University maintained its Transportation Supervisor role for the organization, which includes responsibilities as employee transportation coordinator. - 3.
+Conduct a survey of the faculty, staff and student population every two years that is based on the transportation survey form.